-Cost: Base level of NMW for 25+ - currently £8.21ph rising to £8.72 from 1/4/2020.
+Cost: Base level of NMW for 25+ - currently£8.72.
 We recommend a higher rate of pay for postgraduate students or undergraduates studying within departments developing specialised skills (e.g. Electronic Engineering).
 This rate is subject to employer's on costs (NI, Holiday pay and a contribution to the People's Pension), to be paid by the employer.

 Student level of study/skill: undergraduates and postgraduates are eligible to apply, however due to course commitments throughout the summer, postgraduate interns are limited to part-time hours during this time.

 Funding: we have a number of subsidies available for SMEs.
 See the Funding for SMEs tab for more information.

-Thanks to a generous gift from Santander, the University of York is able to offer funding to support the engagement of SMEs with current students and graduate interns.
-The programme is open to organisations registered in the UK with fewer than 250 employees, which have an annual turnover of up to £50 million.
+Thanks to a generous gift from Santander, the University of York is able to offer funding to support the engagement of SMEs and Charities with current students and graduate interns.
+SME organisations must be registered in the UK with fewer than 250 employees and have an annual turnover of up to £50 million.

-For the academic year 2019-20, we are delighted to offer SMEs the opportunity to engage the skills of a current student, finalist or graduate at the University of York, on a full/part time basis between June - September 2020 only.
+For the academic year 2019-20, we are delighted to offer SMEs and Charities the opportunity to engage the skills of a current student, finalist or graduate at the University of York, on a full/part time basis between June - September 2020 only.

-We are able to contribute up to a maximum of £1260 towards the cost of the SME paying the intern a minimum of £9.00 per hour.
+We are able to contribute up to a maximum of £1500 towards the cost of the intern a minimum of £9.00 per hour.
 This rate is subject to employer's on costs (NI, Holiday pay and a contribution to the People's Pension), to be paid by the SME.

-All projects must run for a minimum of 4 weeks.
-The maximum project period that the funding covers is 8 weeks.
-Funding is applied at 50% of the total cost of the project (excluding employer on costs)
+All projects must run for a duration of between 4 - 8 weeks.
+Funding is applied at 50% of the total cost of the project.